Certification Regarding Tax Matters

 Responsibilities

-- Contracting Officers: Must include this provision in applicable solicitations and verify receipt of certifications.
+- Contracting Officers: Must include this provision in applicable solicitations and ensure certifications are obtained.

-- Contractors/Offerors: Must accurately complete and submit the certification as part of their proposal if the contract exceeds the threshold.
+- Contractors/Offerors: Must accurately complete and submit the certification as part of their proposal for contracts over $7 million.

 Practical Implications

-- This provision exists to prevent awarding large federal contracts to entities with significant unresolved tax issues or criminal tax convictions.
+This provision helps prevent awarding large federal contracts to entities with significant unresolved tax issues or criminal tax convictions.
+Offerors must review their tax compliance status before certifying, as false statements can lead to penalties or disqualification.
+Contracting officers should verify that certifications are included and complete for all applicable solicitations.